jkbredsquiggles/whitelabeldocumentation/Cognito.md

   - under attributes
     - decide whether people can sign in with username or email or phone
     - decide whether people can use email or phone number as their user name
     - decide what information is required (just email?)
+(When we set up the initial pool the email field was selected as required, for Deighton we did not.
+Both seemed to work OK)
     - click next step
   - signup workflow
     - password strength - choose defaults